 - b.
-The parties to the Agreement are committed to using ILWU Watchmen as in the past and per the Agreement. - c.
-In the event of sale or transfer of the ownership of an Employer, the Union shall receive 30 days written notification prior to the sale or transfer of ownership. - d.
-The parties agree that when monitoring is required for the scanning of passengers or luggage by x-ray equipment owned by Employers, party to this Agreement, such work shall be performed by Local 75 Watchmen.
+The parties to the Agreement shall use ILWU Watchmen as in the past and per the Agreement. - c.
+In the event of the sale or transfer of ownership of an Employer signatory to this Agreement, the Union shall receive 90 days written notification, where practicable, prior to the event. - d.
+The parties agree that when monitoring is required for the scanning of passengers or luggage by x-ray equipment owned by the Employers, party to this Agreement, such work shall be performed by Local 75 Watchmen. - e.
+In the event that the Employers signatory to the Agreement, plan to implement new technologies within the jurisdiction of Local 75, the Union shall be informed and both parties shall meet to discuss the issue.